 From Sherlock Cluster

 Welcome to the Sherlock wiki!
 Sherlock is a high performance computing (HPC) cluster administered by the Stanford Research Computing Center.
-It is available to all Stanford faculty for their research.
+It is available to all Stanford faculty for computing associate with their research.
 There are 127 shared servers available to all researchers, including 1.5TB RAM "bigmem" and GPU nodes.
 Also, there are more than 600 additional servers available to Sherlock owners , faculty who have augmented the cluster with their own purchases.
 Note that Sherlock is approved for computing with low risk data, not moderate or high.

 - 1 System Status